 Mobile app test case best practices

-While there are many test case best practices to ponder, we’re sharing a few to consider when preparing a testing strategy, including:
+Mobile app testing requirements are largely dependent on the type of application under test.
+While there are many test case best practices to ponder, here are a few to consider when preparing a testing strategy, including:

 - Determine the right combination of manual and automation testing.

 - Create separate suites for manual test cases and automated test scripts as needed.

 - Identify reusable automation scripts and modify them as required.

 Related: Check out our nine-step checklist for creating a mobile app testing strategy.